Sylvia Plischke

-Sylvia Plischke (Czech: Plischkeová, born 20 July 1977) is a former professional tennis player from the Czech Republic, representing Austria.
+Sylvia Plischke (Czech: Plischkeová, born 20 July 1977) is a former professional tennis player from Czechoslovakia, representing Austria.
 Her career-high singles ranking was No. 27 in the world, achieved in 1999.

 Biography

 Sylvia Plischke was born in Plzeň, Czechoslovakia, to Lubomír Plischke and Alena Plischkeová.
 The family moved to Austria when Sylvia was six years old and Sylvia went on to represent Austria in the Fed Cup and the Olympic Games.
 Her mother also was an Olympian, having represented Czechoslovakia in the 1972 Summer Olympics in the high jump.